 DSFBs are created by statute, and once constituted, they assume a range of statutory powers and duties, including a regulatory function in certain areas.
 Whilst their revenue is generated privately through fishery proprietors, there is a clear public interest in their activities which are carried out under statutory authority.
-Whilst ASFB itself has no statutory authority, it represents the views of its member boards, and as such it is reasonable that it should fall within the scope of the code.

 This code relates to sound corporate governance, administration and good management of the DSFBs.
-Its scope does not generally extend to technical or scientific areas relating to fishery management or research, although some specific recommendations are given where ASFB and RAFTS have agreed formal policies in these areas - these are contained in Section 2.9, Operations governed by specific ASFB or RAFTS Policy.
+Its scope does not generally extend to technical or scientific areas relating to fishery management or research, although some specific recommendations are given where Fisheries Management Scotland have agreed formal policies in these areas - these are contained in Section 2.9, Operations governed by specific Fisheries Management Scotland Policy.